Asset Management

 If a contact is deleted, any assets that were assigned to that contact will have their assignee cleared.
 The assets themselves are not deleted.

-Can agents create asset types?
+Can agents change asset fields and templates?

 Is there a limit on the number of assets?